NuGet/Home/proposed/2022/dotnet-nuget-config-spec.md

 C:\Program Files (x86)\NuGet\Config\Microsoft.VisualStudio.Offline.config
 ```

-- List all the NuGet configuration file that will be applied, but passing a non-exsiting `WORKING_DIRECTORY`.
+- List all the NuGet configuration file that will be applied, but passing a non-exsiting `--working-directory`.

 ```
 dotnet nuget config path  --working-directory C:\Test\NonExistingRepos